determined-ai/determined/docs/tutorials/detached-mode/distributed-training-checkpointing.rst

 -  Implementing sharding for batches across processes
 -  Reporting training and validation metrics
 -  Storing sharded checkpoints
--  Running code with torch distributed and the appropriate cluster topology arguments
+-  Running distributed code with PyTorch and the appropriate cluster topology arguments

 By the end of this guide, you'll: